-There are a few exceptions to this (like this one where I explained how you can get a free $3 Amazon gift certificate), where you can get gift cards by taking part in promotional offers and the like, but for the most part, these are all real ways to get gift cards in return for nothing more than a little effort on your part.
+There are a few exceptions to this (like this one where I explained how you can get a free $3 Amazon gift certificate), where you can get gift cards by taking part in promotional offers and the like.
+But for the most part, these are all real ways to get gift cards in return for nothing more than a little time and effort.

 Thankfully, there are a few totally free ways you can get free gift cards without completing any offer or filling out a survey.

 Let’s start with this one since it’s the closest to real free money that you can get!